birajsth/LuxAI-S1/README.md

 ## Reinforcement Learning Algorithm
 The policy is trained using Proximal Policy Optimization (PPO) algorithm, a variant of advantage actor-critic policy gradient algorithm, with slight modifications to accommodate the multi-agent LuxAI environment.
 Multi-agent proximal policy algorithm (MAPPO) trains two separate neural networks: an actor network, and a value function network (referred to as a critic).
 Policy losses are computed by summing over the log probabilities of all the selected partial actions from 4 action heads, effectively computing the log of the joint probability of the whole action.
 The learning agent is first trained with heavily shaped individual rewards (without team objective) against fixed opponent which can sustain in the environment for number of turns by mining resources from adjacent tiles.
 This allows agent to learn fundamental behaviours such as navigating and gathering resources.
 The agent is then trained via self-play with reward that also include team objective, allowing agent to learn both cooperative and competitive behaviours.
-The agent's final reward r is computed as a combination of its individual reward a ,and the team reward T, weighted by a team spirit parameter (τ). <br>
+The agent's final reward r is computed as a combination of its individual reward a ,and the team reward T, weighted by a team spirit parameter (τ).

-&emsp;&emsp;&emsp;&emsp;&emsp;                           r =(1- τ)xa + τxT
+r =(1- τ)xa + τxT

-<br>The implementation uses prioritized fictitious self-play method, with variance weighted probability distribution on win-rates, to select the opponent.
+The implementation uses prioritized fictitious self-play method, with variance weighted probability distribution on win-rates, to select the opponent.